whistlegraph/aesthetic-computer/README.txt

 *** Freaky Flowers Launch ***
   - Freaky Flowers
-    - [😫] Write title / name of piece in center while loading...
+    - [🍏] Get loading working much nicer both in playback mode and in "instant" mode with a visual progress indicator of some kind.

-    - [] Start spinning, at a high rate, (about 30seconds max timelapse)
+    - [] What isn't being auto-rotated?
     - [] Wand should be "thicker".
     - [] Tap or two finger pinch to zoom and slow rotation.
     - [] Let go to snap back.